 Program overview

 The Honours Bachelor of Arts in Psychology and Women's Studies at Lakehead University is designed for students who are passionate about understanding human behavior and the complexities of gender issues.
 This multidisciplinary program allows students to explore the intersection of psychology and women's studies, providing a comprehensive understanding of both fields.
-Graduates will be equipped with the skills to analyze and influence thoughts, emotions, and behaviors, making a positive impact on society.
-The program emphasizes research, critical thinking, and practical application, preparing students for various career paths in psychology and related disciplines.
+Graduates will be equipped with the skills to analyze and influence thoughts, emotions, and behaviors, while also addressing social and cultural factors that impact women's experiences.
+This program emphasizes research, critical thinking, and practical application, preparing students for various career paths in psychology and related disciplines.

 The Honours Bachelor of Arts in Psychology and Women's Studies program is structured to provide a well-rounded education over a four-year period.
-Key features of the program include:
+The program includes:

-• Flexibility to pair the psychology major with other disciplines such as Gerontology, Philosophy, and Education.
+• Flexibility to pair with other majors, such as Gerontology or Philosophy

 Featured Experiences

-• Student Associations: Involvement in organizations like the Psychology Association for Lakehead Students (PALS) and Psi Chi, which provide networking, mentorship, and workshops.
+• Involvement in student organizations such as the Psychology Association for Lakehead Students (PALS) and Psi Chi

 Career Options

-Graduates of the Honours Bachelor of Arts in Psychology and Women's Studies program can pursue a variety of career paths in Canada, including:
+Graduates of the Honours Bachelor of Arts in Psychology and Women's Studies program have a wide range of career options available to them in Canada, including:

 • Behaviour Therapist: Work with individuals to develop strategies for managing behavioral issues and improving mental health.

-• Family Therapist: Provide counseling to families to improve communication and resolve conflicts.
+• Family Therapist: Provide counseling to families to help resolve conflicts and improve communication.

 • Art Psychologist: Use art as a therapeutic tool to help clients express emotions and process experiences.